-If several I/O boards, status units or Sigma XT ancillary boards need to be powered then it is likely that the maximum available standby battery capacity will be exceeded and a separate, EN54-4 compliant power supply and battery set should be installed to power these.
+If several I/O boards need to be powered then it is likely that the standby battery capacity will be exceeded and a separate, EN54-4 compliant power supply and battery set should be installed to power these.

 The standby power requirements for the detection devices, call points, modules and loop powered sounders should be calculated using the device manufacturers technical data.
 Some device manufacturers have calculators available to assist with this.